GUARDIAN HOME CONTRACT

 In order to be considered for the Guardian-Home Program, we require that you:

-1. Live within three hours of our home in Lebanon, Ohio.
+1. Live within two hours of our home in Lebanon, Ohio.

 2. Own your own home.